ReScience/ReScience-submission/article/article.md

 1. *Begin*: blank screen for one step.
 2. *Fixation*: fixation point on screen for a maximum of 8 steps.
 Once the network has fixated the point, it has to maintain fixation for an additional step before moving on to the next phase with a potential reward.
-^[In the code, this phase is split in a *Wait* phase to wait for the network to fixate once and *Fixate* phase to make sure it keeps fixating.]
+^[In the code, this phase is split in a *Wait* phase to wait for the network to fixate once and *Fixate* phase to make sure it maintains fixation.]
 3. *Cues*: all visual cues are displayed (over several steps when there are multiple shapes).
 4. *Delay*: only the fixation points is on screen for two steps.
 5. *Go*: the screen appears blank for a maximum of 10 steps.
 The network has to choose a direction to look at, if it chooses the intended target, it is rewarded.
 6. *End*: extra step to give the end reward and signal the end of the trial with a blank display.

-Additional informations were found in the author's implementation of the saccade/anti-saccade task: once the network has fixated the point in the *Fixation* phase, it has to maintain fixating until the *Go* signal where the screen turns off, otherwise the experiment is failed.
+Additional informations were found in the author's implementation of the saccade/anti-saccade task: once the network has fixated the point in the *Fixation* phase, it has to maintain fixating until the *Go* signal when the screen turns off, otherwise the experiment is failed.
 Moreover, during the *Go* phase, the gaze can only be chosen once, if it is not the target, the trial fails.

 The provided code did not implement the probabilistic decision making task but, fortunately, the original experiment's article [@yang:2007] provided a more thorough methodology description.
-The shaping strategy for the probabilistic decision making task consists in increasing gradually the difficulty of the task.
+The shaping strategy for the probabilistic decision making task consists in gradually increasing the difficulty of the task.
 The table 3 in the article describes all 8 levels of difficulty.
 The column *# Input Symbols* is the size of the subset of shapes.
 The network is not presented all shapes immediately: first, the two shapes with infinite weights are used, then shapes with the smallest absolute weights are added as the difficulty increases.